-Taking some of the specific chemical examples referred to above6, it is clear that the manner in which they would be addressed under the Parliament and Council proposals, and the consequences for protection of the environment and human health, could differ quite markedly.
-Whether for the category 2 reproductive toxicant DEHP, the possibly neurotoxic decabromodiphenyl ether ('deca') or the potential endocrine disruptor HHCB, alternatives have been available and on the market for some time.
-Case study examples of substitution in action are available elsewhere (Greenpeace 2005).
+Taking some of the specific chemical examples referred to above48, it is clear that the manner in which they would be addressed under the Parliament and Council proposals, and the consequences for protection of the environment and human health, could differ quite markedly.
+Whether for the category 2 reproductive toxicant DEHP, the possible neurotoxin decabromodiphenyl ether ('deca') or the potential endocrine disruptor HHCB, alternatives have been available and on the market for some time.
+Case study examples of substitution in action, and the companies which are leading the way in innovation, are provided in the Greenpeace report 'Substitution within REACH749.
+There are may be circumstances in which substitution is difficult or complex but these challenges should not prevent the research and development of suitable alternatives.

-It will, of course, remain vital to ensure that one problem chemical is not simply replaced with another.
-Hence replacing DEHP with other toxic phthalates or poorly assessed alternative plasticisers, replacing decabromodiphenyl ether with decabromodiphenyl ethane (Kierkegaard et al. 2004) or other brominated or chlorinated flame retardants, or even replacing polycyclic musks like HHCB with largely unassessed macrocyclic musks before there is confirmation of their
+It may be that the most suitable alternative is not a simple 'drop-in' chemical replacement and, in such cases that it is, it will remain vital to ensure that one problem chemical is not simply replaced with another.
+Hence replacing DEHP with other toxic phthalates or poorly assessed alternative plasticisers, replacing decabromodiphenyl ether with decabromodiphenyl ethane50 or other brominated or chlorinated flame retardants, or even replacing polycyclic musks like HHCB with largely unassessed macrocyclic musks before their greater safety is proven would all be unwise decisions.
+Fortunately they are also all entirely avoidable decisions.